19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 (3) The reference in this section to the measures reasonably taken after the discharge of oil, oily mixture or a noxious liquid substance for the purpose of preventing or reducing any damage caused by contamination resulting from the discharge shall include actions taken to remove the oil, mixture or substance from the water and foreshores or the taking of such other actions as may be necessary to minimise or mitigate damage to the public health or welfare, including, but not limited to fish, shellfish, wildlife, and public and private property, foreshores and beaches.

-(4) This section shall not apply in relation to any discharge of oil or oily mixture where section 3 of the Merchant Shipping (Civil Liability and Compensation for Oil Pollution) Act (Cap.
-180) applies.
+(4) This section shall not apply in relation to any discharge of —

+(a) oil or oily mixture where section 3 of the Merchant Shipping (Civil Liability and Compensation for Oil Pollution) Act (Cap.
+180) applies; and

+(b) bunker oil where section 3 of the Merchant Shipping (Civil Liability and Compensation for Bunker Oil Pollution) Act 2008 applies.

+[24/2008 wef 21/11/2008]

 ### Recovery of costs for removing oil, oily mixture and substances discharged from land or apparatus